The-Bob/bayside/README.md

 # Bayside
 This is the repository for Bayside Beat, the website I am making with my webdesign class
 # Why is it so lame?
-It is currently so lame because we aren't very far int its develpoment
+It is currently so lame because we aren't very far in its develpoment